mongodb/leafygreen-ui/packages/hooks/README.md

 ## useEventListener

-Hook to subscribe to an EventListener
+Hook to subscribe to an eventListener

 ### Example